KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when one thread acquires a System.Threading.Mutex object that another thread has abandoned by exiting without releasing it.

-    throw [System.Threading.AbandonedMutexException]::New("one thread acquires a System.Threading.Mutex object that another thread has abandoned by exiting without releasing it.")
+    throw [System.Threading.AbandonedMutexException]::New('one thread acquires a System.Threading.Mutex object that another thread has abandoned by exiting without releasing it.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.AbandonedMutexException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.AbandonedMutexException.aspx)